adiora/psitlite-demo/README.md

 - 📊 Attendance overview
 - 📅 Daily timetable
 - 📝 Marks summary
-- 💻OLT (Online Test) Results
+- 💻 OLT (Online Test) Results
 - 📢 Announcements
 - ⚡ Offline-first caching
 - 🌙 Dark mode

-## How it's built
+## Architecture & Implementation
-The app intentionally avoids heavy state-management frameworks to keep things simple and explicit:
+The app intentionally avoids heavy state-management frameworks to keep the codebase lightweight, explicit, and easy to reason about.

-- `setState` for local UI state
+- `setState` for local UI state and simple interactions
-- `ChangeNotifier` for shared app state
+- `ChangeNotifier` for shared and cross-screen state
-- Custom widgets for reusable UI components
+- Modular, reusable widgets with clear separation between presentation and data layers
+- Offline-first design using local caching to minimize load times and improve reliability
+- Explicit state handling to enhance debuggability and predictability

 ## Screenshots
 <table align="center">